JaekyoungChang/A2-Group7/README.md

 4. Enter your contact phone number.
 5. Enter the password that you would like to use.
 (Please see Note 4.)

-*Note 3: Staff that require the Technician role must be added to the system by an administrator.
-If you require this kind of access, please contact your administrator.*
+> Note 4: Staff that require the Technician role must be added to the system by an administrator.
+If you require this kind of access, please contact your administrator.

-*Note 4: Your password must be at least 20 characters in length and contain Upper and Lowercase characters and a number.*
+> Note 5: Your password must be at least 20 characters in length and contain Upper and Lowercase characters and a number.*

 ### Logging in to the system